 With war looming in August 1939 Germany, like Britain, took preparatory steps at sea.
 These included deploying the pocket battleships Deutschland and Admiral Graf Spee so they could attack seaborne commerce should war erupt.
 Commanded by Captain Hans Langsdorff, Graf Spee sailed from Wilhelmshaven on 24 August, five days before HMS Achilles left New Zealand.
 A support ship, the tanker Altmark, had left Germany on 2 August.

-Langsdorff's orders were to cruise near the Cape Verde Islands until war began, then move into the South Atlantic to operate as a commerce raider.
+Langsdorff's orders were to cruise near the Cape Verde Islands till war began, then move into the South Atlantic to operate as a commerce raider.
 The aim was to disrupt enemy sea movements by creating doubt and uncertainty.
-Since repair or replenishment after a major engagement would be difficult, he was to avoid contact with enemy naval vessels.
+Since repair or replenishment would be difficult after a major engagement, he was to avoid contact with enemy naval vessels.

 South America Division